 - : Contagion is versatile and very powerful.
 Legend Lore is situational, but it's essentially "Ask the DM About the Plot" as a spell, which makes it very potent.

-- : A free cantrip, and perpetual Sanctuary against a really common creature type.
+- : A free cantrip (albeit a bad one), and perpetual Sanctuary against a common creature type.

-- : This is really cool, but only works once per day.
-You generally want to save this for when you are dying because the healing will bring you back to consciousness.
+- : This is really cool, but only works once per Long Rest.
+You generally want to save this for when you are dying because the healing will bring you back to consciousness, but it's not enough healing to use it if you just want to get back to full hp.
 Using it when you stabilize an ally just gives you normal, boring healing.

 - : Very little in-game effect.
 Holding you breath indefinitely may mean that you can safely fight underwater, but as a DM I would rule that performing Verbal spell components would require inhaling and exhaling for races which need to breath.